Estelle-K/ml-vision/README.md

-# Integer MobileNet Image Classifier with SvelteKit
+# Building an Image Recognition Website with SvelteKit and TensorFlow.js

 ## About this project

-This project demonstrates an image classifier utilizing Integer MobileNet from TensorFlow.js within a SvelteKit framework.
-Users can download an image, and the application displays the image alongside three predicted classifications.
+This project presents an image classifier using MobileNet from TensorFlow.js within a SvelteKit framework.
+Users can uplod an image, and the application displays the image alongside three predicted classifications.
 This is a simple project and will evolve throughout my machine learning journey.

-**Key Features:**

-- Leverages efficient Integer MobileNet model for on-device image classification.
-- User-friendly interface for image download and prediction display.
-- SvelteKit framework for smooth performance and interactivity.

-### Getting Started
+## Getting Started

 1. **Clone the repository:**